 2. Description of Service

-2.1 Subject to the provisions of this Schedule BT shall give access to the BT TextDirect Service for BT TextDirect Calls, BT TextDirect Access Calls and BT TextDirect Emergency Calls handed over from the Operator System to the BT System.
+2.1 Subject to the provisions of this Schedule BT shall give access to the BT NGT Service for BT NGT Calls, BT NGT Access Calls and BT NGT Emergency Calls handed over from the Operator System to the BT System.
 For the avoidance of doubt, these Calls shall include such Calls set-up with the assistance of the Relay Operator.

-2.2 BT shall route Calls pursuant to paragraph 2.1 via the BT TextDirect Calling platform, and shall involve a Relay Operator in such Calls as and when required to facilitate text phone to voice interfacing.
+2.2 BT shall route Calls pursuant to paragraph 2.1 via the BT NGT platform, and shall involve a Relay Operator in such Calls as and when required to facilitate text phone to voice interfacing.

-2.3 For BT TextDirect Calls BT shall provide access via the BT TextDirect platform to the following services:
+2.3 For BT NGT Calls BT shall provide access via the BT NGT platform to the following services:

-2.3.1 BT TextDirect Dial-through as described in Appendix 220.1
+2.3.1 BT NGT Dial-through as described in Appendix 220.1

-2.3.2 BT TextDirect Operator Assistance Service as described in Appendix 220.2
+2.3.2 BT Operator Assistance Service as described in Appendix 220.2

 2.3.3 Withdrawn

-2.3.4 BT TextDirect International Operator Assistance Service as described in Appendix 220.4
+2.3.4 BT NGT International Operator Assistance Service as described in Appendix 220.4

 2.3.5 Withdrawn